Compose Testing Data Visually

 Our rule authoring tool (FlexRule Designer) allows you to test all types of rules and decisions visually, and also to simulate their execution.
 When you want to test a decision (in this example a Decision Table), you need to provide some input data to the decision.

-There are three ways to provide data to a decision:
+There are five ways to provide data to a decision:

 - Compiled Source